EdD in Organizational Leadership

 Do I need a Master’s degree to apply to this program?

 Yes, all applicants must have a master’s degree from a regionally accredited college or university.
-We do not require that applicants have a master’s degree in a specific field; we review applications for admission by taking a holistic approach.
+We do not require that applicants have a master’s degree in a specific field; we take a holistic approach to application review.

 We begin reviewing applications at the start of each calendar year.
 Once an application is complete, it typically takes 4-5 weeks to receive an admissions decision.

 If an application is received after the deadline, it will be reviewed on a space-available basis.
 If the program is full, the applicant will be considered for the following year.

 Is there an interview process?